-In Years 7 and 8 girls start to explore career options by using Job Explorer database and the Morrisby Aspirations Questionnaire.
-They move on to use Unifrog in Year 9 and in Year 10 take the full set of psychometric tests in the Morrisby Profile, discussing the results in an individual interview with the Head of Careers.
+In Years 7 and 8, girls start to explore career options by using Job Explorer database and the Morrisby Aspirations Questionnaire.
+Year 10 girls take the full set of psychometric tests in the Morrisby Profile, discussing the results in an individual interview with the Head of Careers.
 By Year 11, they are well-informed on all options available to them and can plan their progression to the Sixth Form with confidence.

 Alongside Options Evenings at key decision points, girls take part in a number of events designed to inform and inspire them.
 In the summer term, each year group has a dedicated day as part of our ‘Careers Week’, with activities including Take our Daughters to Work Day, Business Enterprise Days and Work Experience.
 Our biennial Careers Fair features representatives from a wide range of career areas, and is open to girls from all year groups, along with parents.
 In addition, all girls are invited to attend the NWC Horizons talks, with the Spring Term entirely devoted to careers talks, many of which are delivered by NWC alumnae.